tradle/models/README.md

 ### viewCols

 restricts the set of properties that are displayed to the user when the resource is viewed on its own page.
 The order defines the order in which properties are displayed.

+### gridCols

+restricts the set of properties that are displayed to the user when the list of the resources is viewed in grid mode.
+The order defines the order in which properties are displayed.

 ### editCols